 Plastic packaging is swamping the world with refuse that never degrades and flows into mountains of trash in land dumps and pollutes the oceans.
 For example, the bottled water industry produces over 50 billion bottles per year for the American market alone.
 Roughly 38 billion are not recycled and end --->> read more -->>

 Corporate concentration of income and wealth are core features of capitalism.
-From its earliest cheerleaders like Adam Smith, the drive for corporations to get ever larger and in the doing drive their competitors out of the market was noted and warned against.
+From its earliest chroniclers and cheerleaders like Adam Smith, the drive for corporations to get ever larger and in the doing drive their competitors out of the market was noted and warned against.
 In the US, the late 19th --->> read more -->>

 A Note on Jobs & Unemployment Original publication date – 12/27/2016; Revised – 12/31/2017 As the presidential campaign of 2016 fades away and the Trump Era begins, we find a national scene without any real discussion of the facts of jobs and unemployment and what the future might bring.
 Trump --->> read more -->>

 Capitalism is driven by a single internal logic that requires the transformation of people and nature into commodities to produce profits.
 This logic is amoral and the system, excepting for external controls by government and social institutions, just churns on.
 Despite the enormous increase in the economic output over the --->> read more -->>